-In Acre, Baha’ulla Shrine and Gardens ♥ offer a similar deal to the gardens in Haifa, with a little more friendly “guidance” for the shrine (which is also open only 9am-12pm).
+In Acre, Baha’ulla Shrine and Gardens ♥ offer a similar deal to the gardens in Haifa, with a little more friendly “guidance” for the shrine (which is also open only 9 am-12 pm).
 The gardens are less impressive and can be explored to a slightly larger degree.

 Baha’i Gardens are a serial World Heritage site.

 Tel Megiddo National Park ♥ is among the relatively busier attractions in the north of Israel, with many tour groups making it a stop.
 The large archaeological park is basically piles of rocks; despite the general notion that as many as 30 settlements have been layered here on top of each other, the numbered locations at the exploration circuit refer to very specific buildings of very specific periods.
 There are two elevated valley lookouts.
 At the end of the circuit, there is a descent into the dried-up water management system, followed by an ascent after traversing the tunnel which used to carry water – of very little visual interest.
-Brochure has all necessary information, no guidance needed.
+The brochure has all the necessary information, and no guidance is needed.
 My visit lasted about an hour, but a true aficionado of archaeology could probably spend two-three hours here.
 This is a World Heritage site.

-Landscapes around the Sea of Galilee ♥♥ are probably the prettiest in all of Israel.
+The landscapes around the Sea of Galilee ♥♥ are probably the prettiest in all of Israel.

 Beit She’arim National Park ♥ is an interesting burial complex consisting of a series of caves.
-Museum Cave and Coffins Cave – two closest to the visitor center on the lower path – are the most interesting ones, the rest are mostly just an addition to the ambiance (although one or two others can also be entered).
+Museum Cave and Coffins Cave – the two closest to the visitor center on the lower path – are the most interesting ones, the rest are mostly just an addition to the ambiance (although one or two others can also be entered).
 Many impressive carvings on sarcophagi in the Coffins Cave were the highlight for me.
 The place is moderately popular, but I was the first and practically only visitor for about half an hour on a November Monday morning.
-Brochure has all necessary information, no guidance needed.
+The brochure has all the necessary information, and no guidance is needed.
 My visit lasted under an hour, but could probably be stretched to an hour and a half.
 This is a World Heritage site.

 Bet Alpha National Park ♥ is basically a single room of the ancient synagogue with primitive but evocative mosaic on the floor.
-The 15-minute interpretive video – which was started as soon as I entered the room, since I was the only visitor at the time – is a lighthearted dramatization of the origin of the mosaic, followed by a quick overview of the synagogue architectural features, worth the time to see and listen to.
-The cost of entry is probably not commensurate with the offering, but I found it to be one of more interesting ancient sites.
-No guidance needed for the visit, which in my case lasted less than half an hour.
+The 15-minute interpretive video – which was started as soon as I entered the room since I was the only visitor at the time – is a lighthearted dramatization of the origin of the mosaic, followed by a quick overview of the synagogue’s architectural features, worth the time to see and listen to.
+The cost of entry is probably not commensurate with the offering, but I found it to be one of the more interesting ancient sites.
+No guidance was needed for the visit, which in my case lasted less than half an hour.
 The site is part of a tentative WH submission.